bikepacking Sri Lanka

 If you are tired of Kottu and Nasi Goreng visit aqua pizzeria napoletana, rare authentic pizza.

-One afternoon is enough to visit Galle, we decided to sleep outside the town, there are many good deals.
+One afternoon is enough to visit Galle, so we decided to sleep outside the town, there are many good deals.

 From Galle to Talalla – The South Coast